 Many of us can relate to one another in that we love the great outdoors.
 Countless studies have shown that being outside improves our health because it increases Vitamin D levels, makes us exercise, and increases our overall happiness.
 From leisurely biking to sports, hunting, and fishing, plenty of outdoor industries offer fun, enjoyable employment for many people that helps keep these industries afloat.
 There is undoubtedly a vast spread of options when it comes to outdoor industry jobs, and below are 16 that you will love.

 1. Tour/Adventure Guide Jobs

 What’s better than going on a great outdoor adventure or tour?
 How about guiding them!
 A career as a tour guide can be extremely rewarding, as you are able to provide guests with fantastic, memorable experiences every single day.
-Whether it’s kayaking, climbing huge mountains, walking carefully through caves, running alongside rivers, or just giving groups tours of the surrounding nature, being an adventure guide never gets old.
+Whether it’s kayaking, climbing huge mountains, fly fishing, walking carefully through caves, running alongside rivers, or just giving groups tours of the surrounding nature, being an adventure guide never gets old.
 And chances are you’ll get to live in the mountains as well!

 2. Park Ranger Jobs

 Entities such as the National Park Service have been employing park rangers for decades.
 Park rangers get to experience all of the ins and outs of the great outdoors including interacting with other people who love it, too.
 Park rangers normally patrol the park grounds and instruct visitors on proper safety procedures as well as give citations (when necessary) and assist in search and rescue efforts.
 Many rangers also have the opportunity to give tours and instructional presentations.